ucbrise/dory/README.md

 ### Figures 10-11

 Run the experiment and then plot the data for Figures 10 and 11 showing the effect of parallelism on throughput as the number of documents increases for different workloads.
-For this experiment, you need all instances except `baseline-client` and `baseline-server` running (so `server-1`-`server-8`, `master`, and `client`).
 Run the following commands locally:

 ```
 cd bench